BruceEckel/functional_error_handling/Slides.md

 ### A More Capable Library

-`#: comprehension6.py`
+**`comprehension6.py`**

 ---

 ### Handling Multiple Arguments

-`#: multiple_arguments.py`
+**`multiple_arguments.py`**

 ---

 ### Functional Error Handling is Happening

-Functional error handling has already appeared in languages like Rust, Kotlin, and recent versions of C++ support these combined answer-error result types, with associated unpacking operations.
-In these languages, errors become part of the type system and it is far more difficult for an error to “slip through the cracks.”
+- Has already appeared in languages like Rust, Kotlin, and recent versions of C++

-Python has only been able to support functional error handling since the advent of typing and type checkers, and it doesn’t provide any direct language or library constructs for this.
-The benefits of better error handling and robust composability make it worth adopting a library like `Results`.
+- Errors become part of the type system
+- Far more difficult for an error to “slip through the cracks”
+- Benefits make it worth adopting a library like `Results`

 ---